SUSE/sesdev/README.md

   [storage, mon, mgr, mds], [igw, ganesha, rgw]" big_cluster
 ```

-#### Custom zypper repos
+#### Custom zypper repo (to be added together with the default repos)

-If you have the URL(s) of custom zypper repo(s) that you would like to add
+Each deployment version (e.g. "octopus", "nautilus") is associated with
+a set of zypper repos which are added on each VM that is created.

+There are times when you may need to add additional zypper repo(s)
-to all the nodes of the cluster prior to deployment, add one or more
+to all the VMs prior to deployment.
+In such a case, add one or more `--repo`
-`--repo` options to the command line, e.g.:
+options to the command line, e.g.:

 ```
 $ sesdev create nautilus --single-node --repo [URL_OF_REPO] mini